Enable Gzip Compression - Configuration for Nginx and Apache

 Nginx Gzip configuration

-For Nginx users, the following snippet can be added to the .conf file in order to enable Nginx Gzip.
+For Nginx users, the following snippet can be added to the configuration file in order to enable Nginx Gzip.

 KeyCDN users also have the ability to enable Gzip compression for cached files delivered from our edge servers to your website visitors.
 This option is enabled by default for all users and can be found by navigating to the Zone settings within the KeyCDN dashboard.

 To check if your site is Gzip compression enabled, there are a variety of tools which can be used.
 Site speed test tools such a GTmetrix will recommend you to enable Gzip compression if it is not detected.

 Gzip has been the primary compression method for years, however there is now a new, emerging compression method called Brotli.
 This compression method is still in the process of acquiring support from various browsers, however shows great promise in the compression results it is able to achieve.